Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 #### Obtain Refresh Token in Password Mode

-In Password Mode, you will only use the **Token Endpoint**.
+In password mode, you will only use the **Token Endpoint**.
 See [Using Password Mode](/docs/en/federation/oidc/password) for more information.

-Include `offline_access` in the request scope of the Password Mode.
+Include `offline_access` in the request scope of the password mode.

 ```http
 POST https://${Your Application domain name}/oidc/token?grant_type=password